 Douglas Alden is the Creator, Writer & Executive Producer of ESPN’s presentation: “1927: The Diary of Myles Thomas.”

-Described as "Ball Four meets the Great Gatsby," "1927: The Diary of Myles Thomas" is a novel in the form of a diary, written by a pitcher on the 1927 Yankees.
-The work details the real-life nexus that existed between baseball, jazz, crime and Prohibition at the height of the Roaring Twenties, and chronicles the adventures of baseball immortals, jazz pioneers, Prohibition entertainers, bootleggers and gamblers .
+Described as "Ball Four meets the Great Gatsby," "1927: The Diary of Myles Thomas" is a novel in the form of a diary, written by a pitcher on the fabled '27 Yankees.
+The work details the nexus between baseball, jazz, crime and Prohibition that existed at the height of the Roaring Twenties, and chronicles the adventures of baseball immortals, jazz pioneers, Prohibition entertainers, bootleggers and gamblers .

 Babe Ruth, Lou Gehrig, Al Capone, Arnold Rothstein, Louis Armstrong, Bix Beiderbecke, Artie Shaw and Barbara Stanwyck are all part of Myles Thomas's intimate exploration of youth, greatness, morality, race, sex, and the meaning of heroes.
 The novel can be experienced on ESPN.com/1927.